PanosKatsaras/ASP.NETCore-Quiz/README.md

 # Quiz App

 ## Overview

-This project is an ASP.NET Core Quiz application,
+This project is an ASP.NET Core Quiz application

-with SQL Server Database Connection,
+with SQL Server Database Connection

 CRUD Operations